PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Experimental Results

+Section~\ref{sec:para_selection} discusses the role and intuition of each parameter in the proposed methods.
 Section~\ref{sec:resultsb} illustrates the properties of the transform learning and image reconstruction methods.
 Sections~\ref{sec:resultsc} and \ref{sec:resultsd} show results for 2D fan-beam and 3D axial cone-beam CT, respectively, for the XCAT phantom data.
-We used the ``Poisson + Gaussian'' model, i.e., $y_i \thicksim \tilde{k} \, \text{Poisson}\{I_0 \exp(-[\A\x]_i)\} + \text{Normal}\{0, \sigma^2\}$ to simulate CT measurements of the XCAT phantom, where $I_0$ is the incident X-ray intensity incorporating X-ray source illumination and the detector gain, the parameter $\tilde{k}=1000$ models the conversion gain from X-ray photons to electrons, and $\sigma^2 = 330^2$ is the variance of electronic noise \cite{ding:16:mmp}.
-We compare the image reconstruction quality obtained with PWLS-ST and PWLS-ULTRA with those of: \begin{itemize} \item{\textbf{FBP}: conventional FBP method with a Hanning window. } \item{\textbf{PWLS-EP}: PWLS reconstruction with the edge-preserving regularizer $\R(\x) = \sum_{j =1}^{N_p} \sum_{k\in N_{j}}\kappa_{j} \kappa_{k} \varphi(x_j - x_k)$, where $N_j$ is the size of the neighborhood, $\kappa_j$ and $\kappa_k$ are the parameters encouraging uniform resolution (used in 2D) or uniform noise (used in 3D)\cite{cho:15:rdf}, and ${\varphi}{(t)}\triangleq\delta^2\left( \sqrt{1+| t/\delta |^2 } -1 \right)$ for 2D, ${\varphi}{(t)}\triangleq\delta^2 ( | t/\delta | - \log(1+| t/\delta |) )$ ($\delta=10$ HU) for 3D.
-We optimized this cost function using the relaxed OS-LALM \cite{nien:16:rla}. } \item{\textbf{PWLS-DL}: PWLS reconstruction with a learned overcomplete synthesis dictionary based regularization, whose image update step is optimized by relaxed OS-LALM instead of SQS-OS used in \cite{xu:12:ldx}. } \end{itemize} Section~\ref{sec:resultse} reports the reconstructions from low-dose helical CT (clinical) data of the chest.
+We used the ``Poisson + Gaussian'' model, i.e., $\tilde{k} \, \text{Poisson}\{I_0 \exp(-[\A\x]_i)\} + \text{Normal}\{0, \sigma^2\}$ to simulate CT measurements of the XCAT phantom, where $I_0$ is the incident X-ray intensity incorporating X-ray source illumination and the detector gain, the parameter $\tilde{k}=1$ models the conversion gain from X-ray photons to electrons, and $\sigma^2 = 5^2$ is the variance of electronic noise \cite{ding:16:mmp}.
+We compare the image reconstruction quality obtained with PWLS-ST and PWLS-ULTRA with those of: \begin{itemize} \item{\textbf{FBP}: conventional FBP method with a Hanning window. } \item{\textbf{PWLS-EP}: PWLS reconstruction with the edge-preserving regularizer $\R(\x) = \sum_{j =1}^{N_p} \sum_{k\in N_{j}}\kappa_{j} \kappa_{k} \varphi(x_j - x_k)$, where $N_j$ is the size of the neighborhood, $\kappa_j$ and $\kappa_k$ are the parameters encouraging uniform noise \cite{cho:15:rdf}, and ${\varphi}{(t)}\triangleq\delta^2 ( | t/\delta | - \log(1+| t/\delta |) )$.
+We optimized this PWLS cost function using the relaxed OS-LALM \cite{nien:16:rla}. } \item{\textbf{PWLS-DL}: PWLS reconstruction with a learned overcomplete synthesis dictionary based regularization, whose image update step is optimized by relaxed OS-LALM instead of the SQS-OS used in \cite{xu:12:ldx}. } \end{itemize} Section~\ref{sec:resultse} reports the reconstructions from helical CT clinical data of the chest and abdomen (low-dose).
 Finally, Section \ref{sec:resultsf} compares the performance of PWLS-ULTRA to an oracle scheme that uses cluster memberships estimated directly from the reference or ground truth images.